Some Personal Notes...

 It is interesting to me that my identity as a half-Spanish woman didn't fully come into focus for me until the passing of my mother, Conchita Guibert.
 I used to think of myself as "the daughter of a Spaniard", as if all the Spanish-ness were in my mother, and all the American-ness were in me.
 That turns out not to be true, exactly.
 As I grow older, I am better able to recognize the parts of me that I inherited from my Spanish-Filipina mother, as well as the Irish-German character that I inherited from my father, Joseph Guerin.
 They, together, lent me values of hospitality, welcome, tolerance and service, along with a great love of music, art, family meals, wine, and nature.

-Mike and I make our home in the eclectic University City section of West Philadelphia, Pennsylvania.
-It's a great place to live! ...Dynamic and charming and gritty and real.
+Mike and I make our home in the eclectic, hyper-diverse University City section of West Philadelphia, Pennsylvania.
+It's a great place to live!
+Our neighborhood is dynamic and charming and gritty and real.
 Along with our friends and neighbors, we try to be responsible citizens of our city, state, nation, and world.
 We are active members of our parish, St. Ignatius of Loyola in West Philadelphia.

 I'm retired now from what feels like three careers: youth ministry development first; then stints in Human Resources and senior executive management for an international manufacturing company; and most recently, fulfilling work as a consultant to nonprofit and religious organizations.
 You can find my formal career biography here.

 My life rhythms in retirement are quite different than they used to be, and other than chafing at the confinement caused by the coronavirus pandemic since March 2020, I am mostly quite content with a local and domestic life.

 Over the years, I have periodically offered professional development seminars for leaders at Cranaleith Spiritual Center in NE Philadelphia, although these are currently paused due to the Coronavirus pandemic.